 Can I Sue My Spouse for Infidelity in CA?

 If you recently discovered that your spouse has been cheating on you, you may be curious as to the legal options and remedies that are available to you as a victim of adultery.
-In California, infidelity is not a crime or tort (civil wrongdoing), meaning you cannot file a lawsuit against your spouse for having an affair.
+In California, infidelity is not a crime or tort (civil wrongdoing), meaning there is no legal consequences of committing adultery and you cannot file a lawsuit against your spouse for having an affair.
 However, adultery could come up in different ways during a California divorce case.

 Is Adultery a Civil Tort?